 - Chunky sweater: Packing a thick, cozy sweater will save you from lugging around a heavy coat during your trip as well as free up space in your suitcase for all your delicious souvenirs.
 You’ll also feel comfortable while jaunting around the Spanish capital.

-- Warm coat: Is a good idea if you’re visiting in late fall (November) when temperatures start to drop more noticeably.
+- However, a warm coat is a good idea if you’re visiting in late fall (November) when temperatures start to drop more noticeably.

 - Ankle boots: Fall is one of the rainiest times of year in Madrid.
 A basic pair of ankle boots in a neutral color will help keep your feet nice and dry while still looking stylish (locals don’t really wear rain boots).

-- Small umbrella: Is also a good idea come fall.
-Don’t let an unexpected rainy day spoil your sightseeing plans.
+- Speaking of rain, a small umbrella is also a good idea come fall.
+Don’t let an unexpected rainy day spoil your sightseeing plans!

-- A good pair of boots: Are necessary if you plan on hiking in the gorgeous mountains surrounding Madrid and other appropriate hiking gear.
-The landscapes are absolutely stunning in fall.
+- If you plan on hiking in the gorgeous mountains surrounding Madrid, bring a good pair of boots and other appropriate hiking gear.
+The landscapes are absolutely stunning in fall!

 - As far as colors go, neutral and earth tones are your best bet at this time of year.